'One person is too many': Tulsa shoe repairman found dead under east Tulsa overpass after days of frigid weather

 After several of her calls went straight to voicemail on the anniversary of her younger brother’s death, where her father’s spiral began, she knew something wasn’t right.

-She spent the next several days wandering in the ice, trying to find him, but she was spared from such an experience.
+She spent the next several days wandering in the ice, trying to find him.

 Nelson’s boss, who grew concerned after not hearing from him for a couple of days, went to a place he knew he frequented and found his body in a sleeping bag.